3 Electrodynamics

 3.2.3 Lagrange and Hamilton functions of a particle in the EMF

-Now the Lagrange and Hamilton functions of a particle with mass $m$ and charge $q$ in the electromagnetic field $\left(\mathbf{E}, \mathbf{B}\right)$ should be derived.
-If one sets the potential $U = U\left(\mathbf{r}, \newdot{\mathbf{r}}, t\right)$
+Now the Lagrange and Hamilton functions of a particle with mass $m$ and charge $q$ in the electromagnetic field $\left(\mathbf{E}, \mathbf{B}\right)$ are to be derived.
+With the ansatz for the potential $U = U\left(\mathbf{r}, \newdot{\mathbf{r}}, t\right)$

 \[ \begin{align} U\left(\mathbf{r}, \newdot{\mathbf{r}}, t\right) = q\phi\left(\mathbf{r}, t\right) - \frac{q}{c}\mathbf{A}\left(\mathbf{r}, t\right)\cdot\newdot{\mathbf{r}}, \tag{3.19}\label{eq:ed_ansatz_kraft} \end{align} \]